borkdude/deps.clj/README.md

 - Run as executable compiled with [GraalVM](https://github.com/oracle/graal) Or run directly from source with [babashka](https://github.com/babashka/babashka/) or the JVM
-- Similar startup to bash
+- Similar startup to bash (with native or babashka)
 - Easy installation on all three major platforms including Windows
 - Works in `cmd.exe` on Windows